-Thanks to the International Collaboration Days organized within the ARTIST2 project, the ART cluster got in contact with two major companies, Philips and Ericsson, acting in the domain of consumer electronics.
+Thanks to the ArtistDesign NoE, the cluster got in contact with two major companies, Philips and Ericsson, acting in the domain of consumer electronics.
 After a tight interaction with the engineers responsible for the software development process, a number of industrial needs have been identified, that would make new generation products more robust and flexible.

 To cope with a constantly increasing complexity of software applications (already consisting of several million lines of code and hundreds of concurrent activities), a system supporting memory and temporal protection would allow safely mixing real-time and non real-time applications with the benefit of achieving a more scalable platform.
-Therefore, the work on resource reservation carried out within the ART cluster is of crucial importance to manage the increased complexity of the applications in this domain.
+Therefore, the work on resource reservation carried out within the cluster is of crucial importance to manage the increased complexity of the applications in this domain.

 In addition, multimedia systems exhibit a highly dynamic behavior, since task execution times are often dependent on input data that are difficult to predict.
 As a consequence, these systems are prone to intermittent overload conditions that could degrade the performance in an unpredictable fashion.
-Again, the expertize existing in the ART cluster on overload management is of high interest for these companies, since it allows building flexible as well as predictable real-time systems that can react to load changes and perform QoS adaptation in a controlled fashion.
+Again, the expertize existing in the cluster on overload management is of high interest for these companies, since it allows building flexible as well as predictable real-time systems that can react to load changes and perform QoS adaptation in a controlled fashion.